-An Alternative for StudentsReclaiming Individual Talent or RIT (pronounced RITE) is an alternative program that has been in operation in our district since early 1994.
-Over the years the program has evolved to meet the needs of students who are temporarily unable to maintain progress at the high school or middle schools due to a variety of reasons, such a significant behavioral concerns or long term truancy that causes a student to fall behind in the regular curriculum.
-Some students are placed by the superintendent for serious violations meriting expulsion or suspension.
-Occasionally, students are in transition to or form therapeutic placements outside the district.
+An Alternative for StudentsReclaiming Individual Talent or RIT (pronounced RITE) is an educational alternative program that has been in operation in our district since early 1994.
+Over the years the program has evolved to meet the needs of students who are temporarily unable to maintain progress at the high school or middle schools due to a variety of reasons, such a significant behavioral and/or emotional concerns that causes a student to fall behind in the regular curriculum.
+Some students are placed by the superintendent for serious violations meriting expulsion or suspension and this is classified as RIT/AEDY (see below).

 How does a student get into our program?

 Students are accepted from grades seven through twelve, with the majority in grades nine through twelve.
-Placement must be based on administrative referral following consultation with parents or guardians, treatment providers, staff at RIT, high school counselors, other administrators, psychologists, and teachers.
+Placement must be based on administrative referral (referral worksheet is found on the Employee Resource page) following consultation with parents or guardians, treatment providers, staff at RIT, high school counselors, other administrators, psychologists, and teachers.
 Students must begin placement at the RIT Program exclusively.
 However, after showing progress, they can begin a gradual transition back to the regular high school or middle school classes or (with approval) the Delta Program, an alternative school of choice.

 RIT is located in the Fairmount Avenue building with administrative offices at 154 West Nittany Avenue.
-If you would like more information, please call us at 814-231-1000 to set up an appointment.
+If you would like more information, please call us at 814-231-1011 ext.
+1071 to set up an appointment.
 Student transportation is provided as needed by the district.

 What is a typical day at the RIT Program?

-Students attend from 9:00 AM until 3:00 PM.
+Students attend from 8:45 AM until 2:45 PM.
 Most courses are completed independently through an on-line computer based curriculum provided by Edgenuity.
-Some students receive small group instruction in the area of Diversified Occupations and communications skills.
 All major subjects are taught including English, social studies, science, and math, as well as health, driver education and some electives.
 Physical Education can be provided by various individual or group arrangements.
 All students must participate in group or individual counselor at least 2.5 hours per week to address the specific behaviors and situations that resulted in placement at RIT.
 After demonstrating progress at the RIT program, students can begin to spend part of their school day at the regular high school, middle school or the Delta Program.

 How many staff are available for students at RIT?

 The mission of the RIT Program is to provide individualized instruction in all academic areas as well as career instruction in a supportive environment.
 RIT is a temporary placement, and our goal is to help students make a successful transition back to the home school, to post secondary education, or to a career after high school.
-We aim to build community ties through service activities or supervised work experience.
 A continuum of care is created which includes various service agencies within the local community in order to address the specific needs of our students.

 What courses do students take at RIT?

 All students are required to participate in at least 2.5 hours of an individual or group counseling each week that specifically addresses the behaviors that resulted in placement at RIT.
-Counseling is provided through arrangements with Home Nursing Agency, graduate level counseling interns from programs at Penn State or through Integrated Mental Health services.
+Counseling is providedby the school counselor and through arrangements with UPMC, graduate level counseling interns from programs at Penn State or through Integrated Mental Health services.